migramirez2/Harmony-ONE/progress/frank-egloff.md

+Q1 Review:

+I added Harmony1Bot  features: OpenAI's DALL-E 3, Vision command, and various models from Claude and Vertex.
+I implemented code snippets support, an Inscription lottery, voice command functionality, and fixed payment logic while upgrading the bot's performance and stream completion.
+Additionally, I made notable contributions to Harmony-llm-api by adding endpoints for Whisper, Anthropic, PDF inquiry, and Gemini, along with implementing streaming logic.

+I contributed to the 1.country project by adding Inscription image rendering for Telegram's Image subscriptions.
+For the Social Map project, I implemented Whisper logic, added a markers endpoint, refactored the codebase with TypeScript, and improved the app's styling and state management.
+Lastly, I made enhancements to the Human Protocol project (h.country) by optimizing the Welcome and UserPage route components and improving the app's overall logic.

 **2-week deliverables**
 Integrating Anthropopic models into Harmony1Bot, including Claude Opus and Claude Sonnet, with vision functionality.
 Migrate our current bard implementation to Gemini and study video generation on OpenAI.